handpoint/doc/android/androidobjects.md

 `ConnectionStatus`

 A list of connection statuses.
-Note: the events starting with Cloud[...] are exclusively for ConnectionMethod.CLOUD.
+Note: the events starting with Cloud[...] are exclusively for devices linked to merchants with CLOUD Api key (CLOUD mode enable).

-Currently `BLUETOOTH`, `SIMULATOR`, `CLOUD` and `ANDROID_PAYMENT` are supported types.

 **Possible values**